 Irrational sure, but those bright ass lights and all of the noise of the ER completely over stimulated my senses — I mean over stimulated to the max, like what I experienced as a child in Kindergarten kind of over stimulation!
 The ER was locked down.
 I couldn’t get out.
 I remember hitting the doors with my palms, crying out of frustration and mental exhaustion.

 Ridgeview is a completely locked-down facility, much like the state institutions.
 It’s older, circa 1978.
 It smelled of a strong cleaning solution and stale cigarette smoke (it just became a smoke-free facility about a month ago, so no smoking either).
 It was cold and drafty, but fairly clean.
-The intake process was lengthy with the usual strip-down search, exam, and saying the same thing over and over again to half a dozen people.
+The intake process was lengthy with the usual strip-down search (a rape survivor’s worst nightmare), physical exam, and saying the same thing over and over again to half a dozen people.

 I was as adamant with them as I was with everyone at the ER that I had no desire to be there and felt the VR counselor completely overreacted.
 Still fuming, I barely slept at all that first night, partly due to anger, fear, and anxiety and partly due to the fact that they didn’t turn the lights out at night.
 It was so bright!
 I didn’t have anything with me, just the clothes on my back.
 They gave me a couple of hospital gowns to wear while I washed my clothes and to sleep in as well as a pair of slipper socks, but I had no other underwear.
 Talk about feeling vulnerable while they were in the wash!